JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 }
 ```

 By default, Android Extensions plugin uses `HashMap` as a backing storage, but you can switch to the `SparseArray` implementation, or just switch off caching.
-The latter is expecially useful when you use only the [Parcelable](#parcelable) part of Android Extensions.
+The latter is especially useful when you use only the [Parcelable](#parcelable) part of Android Extensions.

 Also, you can annotate a container with `@ContainerOptions` to change its caching strategy:

 ```
+import kotlinx.android.extensions.ContainerOptions

 @ContainerOptions(cache = CacheImplementation.NO_CACHE)
 class MyActivity : Activity()